mdj0025/2210-hands-on/getting-started/README.md

 # Hands-On: Getting Started

 You are asked to perform several activities that will help you prepare for the COMP 2210 assignments.
-Although this is ungraded, you are strongly encouraged to complete each task.
+Although this is not factored into your course grade, you are strongly encouraged to complete each task.
 Be sure to ask your TA questions if you have trouble.

 ## Canvas